angular/angular/adev/src/content/tutorials/learn-angular/steps/8-input/README.md

 Angular uses a concept called `Input`.
 This is similar to `props` in other frameworks.
 To create an `Input` property, use the `@Input` decorator.

-In this activity you'll learn how to use the `@Input` decorator to send information to components.
+In this activity, you'll learn how to use the `@Input` decorator to send information to components.

 <hr>